pink-junkjard/hyperfiddle/README.md

 # Philosophy

 Hyperfiddle is built in layers.
+Higher layers are optional.

-* app-as-a-function: Low level I/O runtime for managed client/server data sync, userland is a fn
+1. app-as-a-function: Low level I/O runtime for managed client/server data sync, userland is a fn
-* app-as-a-value: High level data-driven interpreter function, userland is a value
+2. app-as-a-value: High level data-driven interpreter function, userland is a value
+3. UI forms/tables library, fully dynamic, all markup can be customized with functions
+4. Structural editor for CRUD apps

-# App-as-a-Function
+# Layer 1.
+App-as-a-Function

 UI, at its essense, is about two concerns: